maariooors/mini-projects/README.md

 - **Learn and Experiment**: Develop skills by working on real-world projects using Rust, Java, and Python.
 - **Deepen Backend Knowledge**: Gain hands-on experience with server implementation, API integration, and backend development.
 - **Apply Best Practices**: Practice clean code, modularization, and effective debugging strategies in each language.

-## Notes
-Since these projects contain sensitive API keys and experimental code, this repository is private.
-If you’re interested in specific details or have any questions, feel free to reach out!

 ---